laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 ### Graduate Teaching Assistants
 We have three Graduate TAs assigned to our class.

-* Jassiem Ifill: TBD
+* Jassiem Ifill (ifillj AT rpi.edu): Amos Eaton 119A, Tuesday, 6 p.m. to 8 p.m.
 * Muhammad Ishaq: TBD
-* Shama Kollya: TBD
+* Shama Kollya (kollys AT rpi.edu): TBD, Friday, 10 a.m. to 12 p.m.

 ### Schedule of Topics